Allarious/MEVoila/README.md

 # MEVoila

-MEVoila is a pattern extractor that is designed to crawl ethereum blocks and identify malicious patterns related to censorship and PGAs using only on-chain data.
+MEVoila is a malicious pattern extractor designed to crawl ethereum blocks and identify malicious patterns related to censorship and PGAs using only on-chain data.

 ## How it works